MrBrax/LiveStreamDVR/README.md

 - Basic video cutter with chapter display for easy exporting
 - Writes a [losslesscut](https://github.com/mifi/lossless-cut/) compatible csv file for the full VOD so you don't have to find all the games.
 - Uses `ts` instead of `mp4` so if the stream or program crashes, the file won't be corrupted
-- Can be set to automatically download the whole stream chat to a JSON file, to be used in my [twitch-vod-chat](https://github.com/MrBrax/twitch-vod-chat) webapp.
+- Can be set to automatically download the whole stream chat to a JSON file, to be used in my [twitch-vod-chat](https://github.com/MrBrax/twitch-vod-chat) webapp or automatically burned in with TwitchDownloader.

 ## Some config help